"Ham:

 The

-plate shown above is actually a valid British Columbia
+plates shown above are actually valid British Columbia

-which is one the call signs for Ontario.
+while VE3 is the call signs for Ontario.
 Despite the

 ICBC web site proclaiming that "amateur radio